freeCodeCamp/guide/src/pages/react/functional-components-vs-class-components/index.md

 ## Class Components

-* Class components make use of ES6 Class and extend the `Component` in React.
+* Class components make use of ES6 class and extend the `Component` class in React.
-* Sometimes called "Smart" or "Stateful" components as they tend to implement logic and state.
+* Sometimes called "smart" or "stateful" components as they tend to implement logic and state.
-* React Lifecycle methods can be used inside Class Components (For example, `componentDidMount`).
+* React lifecycle methods can be used inside class components (for example, `componentDidMount`).

 ```js
 import React, { Component } from "react";